denko-rb/denko-piboard/README.md

 ### Raspberry Pi GPIO in Ruby

 This gem adds support for the Raspberry Pi GPIO interface to the [`dino`](https://github.com/austinbv/dino) gem.
-Unlike the main gem, which uses an external microcontroller, connected to a computer, this lets you to connect peripherals directly to the Pi.
+Unlike the main gem, which requires an external microcontroller, this lets you to connect peripherals directly to the Pi.

 `Dino::PiBoard` is a drop-in replacement for `Dino::Board`, which would represent a connected micrcontroller.
 Everything maps to the Pi's built-in GPIO pins instead.